-Fiat 500 electric motor, drive & performance
+Fiat 500 electric performance, top speed & drive

 |Model||0-62mph||Top speed||Driven wheels||Power|

 What's the electric Fiat 500 like to drive?
 Well, the news is good; while the old petrol car was always playful, it was flawed in so many ways – not least its high-set driving position.
-But that has all changed with this latest version.
+But that has changed with this latest version.

-The driver’s seat is now lower, meaning it's much easier to get comfortable, while the way the car drives is far more rewarding than before.
-Electric power really suits the 500, in fact; it feels nippy and agile – even in Normal mode – with more than enough performance for day-to-day driving.
+The driver’s seat is now slightly lower; you still feel as if you're perched a little high, but it's much easier to get comfortable than before.
+The way the car drives is far more rewarding, too.
+Electric power really suits the 500 – it feels nippy and agile, with more than enough performance for day-to-day driving.

 This car is definitely at its best around town, where the light steering makes it super-easy to drive.
 It’s perhaps not as well suited to faster, flowing roads, but it never feels out of its depth – not even at speed on the motorway.